All Episodes

 Okay, so pretty much everyone goes on it.

-But, like, that has happened.
+But that has happened.

-Oh, because they feel they can't, they're not allowed to, that the family's not following the rules?
+Oh, because they feel they can't, they're not allowed to, that the family's not following the rules.

-No, everyone can go on rumspring.
+No, everyone can go on room, like Roam Springer.

 Everyone does it.

-Yeah, which basically means, what was it?
+Yeah, which basically means the, what was it?

 Like young people.

-The youth?
+The youth.

 Yeah, youth.